Developer Overview

 Getting SCORM Player Files From Engine

-Since we have broken the player files out of the course packages, you must use the /player/zip
+Since we have broken the player files out of the course packages, you must use the /player/zip resource to get the current player files on the device.
+Here is an example of this call:

 curl --location --request GET 'http://[your-engine-instance]/api/v2/player/zip?player=modern' \